Child Abuse, Neglect, & Abandonment

 How CPS & Police Authorities Handle Child Abuse and Neglect in Washington State

-In the state of Washington, suspected child abuse and neglect should be reported to the Child Protective Services or to the police.
+Child endangerment laws exist to protect children in abusive or neglectful situations.
+In the state of Washington, you should report any suspicion of child endangerment to Child Protective Services or the police.
 You can make a report over the phone or in person.
-Child abuse and neglect reports need to be made within 48 hours of the suspected abuse.
-This is to make it easier to collect evidence proving the abuse or neglect took place.
+These reports need to be made within 48 hours of the suspected abuse.
+This makes it easier to collect evidence that proves the abuse or neglect took place.

-If child abuse involving sexual abuse, physical injuries, or death is reported to the CPA, the agency is required to report the information to local law enforcement as well.
-If the welfare of a child is believed to be in danger, police should be notified within the first 24 hours.
+If someone reports sexual abuse, physical injuries, or death to the CPA, the agency is required to report the information to local law enforcement as well.
+If the child’s welfare is believed to be in danger, police should be notified within the first 24 hours.

-Once a report has been filed – Washington State police will conduct an investigation against the perpetrator.
+Upon receiving a report of child abuse or child neglect, Washington State police will conduct an investigation against the perpetrator.
 CPS, on the other hand, will look into the current family situation.
 If the responding police officer believes the child is in immediate danger, they can take the child and place them in protective custody.
 CPS can also remove the child and place them with a relative or in the foster care system.

 How Long Does Protective Custody Last?

-After an evaluation by CPS and the police, if it is believed the case meets Washington State guidelines for child abuse and neglect, CPS will assess the situation.
-This includes looking at risks, strengths, and needs of the family to create a treatment plan.
+After an evaluation by CPS and the police, if it is believed the case meets Washington State child abuse and neglect guidelines, CPS will assess the situation.
+This includes looking at the risks, strengths, and needs of the family to create a treatment plan.